 Heat pipes utilize a wick structure to transport the liquid working fluid from the condenser to the evaporator.
 When properly made, the working fluid fully saturates the wick without making a puddle of excess fluid.
 With the fluid completely contained within the wick, it is not able to bridge the gap across the inside diameter of the heat pipe.
 This allows multiple freeze thaw cycles to occur without heat pipe deformation.
 A variety of working fluids may be used which directly affects the freezing temperature of the heat pipe.

 ACT routinely subjects heat pipes to thermal cycling to meet customer requirements.
-Typical freeze thaw tests are conducted from temperatures ranging from -20 to +20°C and -45 to +125°C. ACT has tested heat pipes up to 1,200 cycles, but 50-300 cycles are a more standard practice.
+Typical freeze thaw tests are conducted from temperatures ranging from -20 to +20°C and -45 to +125°C. ACT has tested heat pipes up to 1,200 cycles, but the number of cycles is typically customer driven.
+When freeze/thaw screen is typically conducted with as little as 10-20 cycles.
 Heat pipes may be thermally cycled prior to installation into assemblies.
 Heat pipe assemblies are also thermally cycled in assembled units to assure system level performance.
 Below are three examples:

 - Heat Pipes – ACT conducted tests to collect data on heat pipe thermal cycling survivability.
 The data set for these experiments used both fabricated flattened and bent 4mm heat pipes as well as 0.25” diameter copper water heat pipes.
 Heat pipes were exposed to as many as 1200 freeze thaw cycles without deformation or performance degradation